-- Remove the dough from the refrigerator and preheat the oven to 325 degrees, making sure you have the racks in the middle of the oven.
+- Remove the dough from the refrigerator and preheat the oven to 350°F, making sure you have the racks in the middle of the oven.
 Line two baking sheets with parchment paper.*

 - Scoop ¼ cup of cookie dough at a time and roll into balls.
 Then, tear the balls in half by pulling gently on both sides.
 Smush the two halves together again, but this time have the lumpy, torn sides face upward.
 Place on the prepared baking sheet, making sure the cookies have plenty of space to spread.
 You should be able to fit 6-8 cookies on each tray.

-- Bake for about 12 minutes, rotating half-way through, or until the cookies have spread out and the edges are golden, but the center of the cookie still looks soft and just slightly under-cooked.
-Let cool on the baking sheets until the cookies are firm enough to remove.
+- Bake for about 10-14 minutes, rotating half-way through, or until the cookies have spread out and the edges are golden, but the centers of the cookies still look soft and undercooked.
 Every oven is different, so I recommend starting with just one or two cookies on the tray to see what baking time works best for you!

 - Repeat with remaining batches, until all cookies are baked.
 Enjoy with a cold glass of milk!